Cadmium (Cd): A heavy metal that accumulates in the environment.

 There are various types of electricity capacity:

 • Dependable Capacity: The systems' ability to carry the electric power for the time interval and period specific, when related to the characteristics of the load to be supplied.
-Dependable capacity is determined by such factors as capability, operating power factor, weather, and portion of the load the station is to supply.
+Dependable capacity is determined by such factors as capability, operating power factor, weather, and a portion of the load the station is to supply.

 • Installed (or Nameplate) Capacity: The total manufacturer-rated capacities of equipment such as turbines, generators, condensers, transformers, and other system components.